ajg/synth/README.md

 ### Installing Boost

- - On OS X, with Homebrew:
+ - On OS X, using Homebrew:

         brew install boost --build-from-source

- - With Apt, typically on Debian or Ubuntu:
+ - Using Apt, typically on Debian or Ubuntu:

         sudo apt-get install libboost-all-dev

- - With Yum, typically on Fedora or RHEL (untested):
+ - Using Yum, typically on Fedora or RHEL (untested):

         sudo yum install boost-devel

- - On Windows, pick a suitable version from here:
+ - On Windows, download a suitable version from here:

         http://sourceforge.net/projects/boost/files/boost-binaries/